Accounting for Decision Making

 This subject is integral to learning the complex discipline of accounting.
 A discipline that is becoming more and more in demand with the growth and evolution of the world economy.
 This subject provides an introduction to accounting and the application of these concepts in decision-making by a wide range of potential stakeholders.
 The knowledge gained from this subject also benefits those who will not pursue an accounting career as they will become more confident in communicating with accountants and have some idea of how financial reports are prepared and analysed.

 The subject focuses on both theoretical and practical applications of fundamental accounting concepts; International Financial Reporting Standards (IFRS); recording transactions; accounting cycle; internal control; and preparing, analysing and interpreting financial reports.
 Emphasis is placed on utilising financial information for decision making in consideration of its ramifications on common good for individuals, society as a whole and the environment, and other stakeholders.

 Hence, the aim of the subject is to provide students with a foundation in basic accounting concepts, preparation of financial statements, and the evaluation of organisational performance.
 The subject also aims to bolster students’ awareness about ethical decision making in accounting.

 Assessments are used primarily to foster learning.
 ACU adopts constructivist approach to learning, which requires alignment of learning outcomes, teaching, learning and assessment and the environment in which learning occurs.
 Assessment is an integral part of the learning process.
-Assessment tasks in this unit are aimed at measuring and developing student’s achievement of the learning outcomes
+Assessment tasks in this subject are aimed at measuring and developing student’s achievement of the learning outcomes

 - Assignment 1 (30%)